Chart Color Schemes

 Wurtulla has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 12 projects that may impact the area.
+AreaSearch has identified 12 projects likely to impact the area.
 Notable projects include Sunshine Coast Health Precinct, St Clair, Birtinya Social Housing Project, and Birtinya Town Centre.
-The following details projects likely to be most relevant.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.